jsgosnell/Starter_code/README.md

 Click it, then copy the web url (or click the copy icon).
 Input that into the field asking for the URL of your github repository.

+Note you may need to enter your github username and password to create the repository.

 The next screen will bring you to a “normal” RStudio screen.

 ## Now we can actually work in R